biscayan/biscayan/README.md

 ##  About Hyeongju Na
 ### 👋 Introduction
 - Hi, my name is Hyeongju Na.
 I'm mainly interested in speech and language processing.
-- I'd love to learn ML and DL methods, so I'm focusing on reading many papers [paper list what I read](https://github.com/biscayan/TIL/blob/master/Research/paper.md).
+- I'd love to learn ML and DL methods, so I'm focused on reading many papers [paper list what I read](https://github.com/biscayan/TIL/blob/master/Research/paper.md).
 - I always think that communication with colleagues is very important.
 - In rest time, I usually watch Netflix.